domalouf/BlackjackProject/BlackJackProject/Resources/README.txt

-Once deal hands button is pressed, controller is called to deal hands This gives all hands and dealer 2 cards and takes chips from stack Checks for dealer blackjack and finishes round if there is, Checks first hand for blackjack before letting view get more input View asks for player input
+Once deal hands button is pressed, controller is called to deal hands This gives all hands and dealer 2 cards and takes chips from stack Checks for dealer blackjack and finishes round if there is, Checks first hand for blackjack, if there is go to next hand (if one hand go to ) View asks for player input
 If player hits the controller gives another card and checks for bust or 21 If player doubles the controller takes double the bet, hits, and then moves to next hand